World Yoga Day

 The History Of World Yoga Day

-This holiday was created by Samira Radsi, a yoga teacher who was living in Berlin, German.
-The purpose of this person creating this holiday was to encourage yoga teachers and yogis around the world to do their part to ease the suffering of those afflicted with human rights violations.
-Samira would end up contacting yoga schools all over the place to try to coordinate them for this holiday.
-Eventually, this holiday would catch on and be observed all over the world.
+This holiday was created by Samira Radsi, a yoga teacher who was living in Berlin, Germany.
+The purpose of creating this holiday was to encourage yoga teachers and yogis around the world to do their part to ease the suffering of those afflicted with human rights violations.
+Samira ended up contacting yoga schools everywhere to try to coordinate them for this holiday.
+Eventually, the holiday caught on and is now observed all over the world.

 Some Fun Yoga Facts To Ponder